tgtechy/CountdownGIFGenerator/README.md

   <img src="images/4.gif" width="200">
 </p>

+The GIFs are suitable for overlays on screens, movies, etc.

 Fonts, shadows, colors, borders, arc width, "zooming" text, and an animated sparkle at the end of the arc are all configurable.

-The GIFs are transparent so they can be used as overlays on screens, photos, movies, etc.

 You may also choose the size of the GIF and the FPS (frames per second) rate.
 High frames per second generate smoother countdowns but produce larger file sizes and increase generation time.